Hello! Thank you for visiting.

 MY PHILOSOPHY

 There is a lot of talk about self-care.
 Maybe you’ve heard or read about it.
 Unfortunately, many times, self-care advice comes in the form of shoulds, as in you should exercise, eat right, maintain a regular practice to manage overactive thinking [meditation, journaling], develop a spiritual practice or belief, get some social interaction.
-How about this thought: self-care is not individual activities that other people think you should do, life is caring about yourself enough to decide what is best for you, 24/7, one minute, one hour, one day at a time.
+How about this thought: self-care is not individual activities that other people think you should do, self-care is caring about yourself enough to decide what is best for you, 24/7, one minute, one hour, one day at a time.

 The therapy process is about YOU and developing your philosophy, self-care, inner wisdom and insight.
 Are you ready to begin?